Behold, the game writer’s fundamental paradox:

 - Many people don’t play games for story, meaning game writers can’t assume universal interest in the game’s story and must write for multiple audiences.

 - In no other media does a writer serve more roles than in a video game, meaning story often is secondary to other responsibilities.
+And gamer in nowadays they for experiences where they can have more advantages like for example make money a lot of them get this with online casino games you can info about those in https://casinoaustralia.org.

 I want to focus on the second point — the multiple responsibilities of game writers, things that aren’t directly about telling a story or creating a character — and how these responsibilities add value to the player experience and game at large.
 Then, I want to take a wider look at other values writers bring to game development and franchise development.